Nursing Major Academic Program

 Whether your career goals include working in a hospital after graduation, pursuing graduate studies to become a family nurse practitioner, or moving on to doctoral work, Ball State’s nursing major will put you on the road to success working in hospitals, long-term care facilities, clinics, providers' offices, or home health care facilities.

-In years past, Ball State nursing graduates have annual pass rates of 94 to 100 percent on the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-And employers routinely tell us that our graduates are very well prepared for their profession.
+Ball State nursing graduates have an annual pass rate of 94 to 100 percent (94% in 2024) on the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Employers routinely tell us that our graduates are very well prepared for their profession.

 What It’s Like to Major in Nursing at Ball State